linkeddata/dokieli/README.md

 Linked Research's technical approach for MVP:

 * One HTML to rule all HTMLs.
-Used by different CSS - academic paper layouts e.g., ACM, LNCS.
+Used by different CSS - academic paper layouts e.g., ACM, LNCS, or as a W3C-REC :) or even as a slideshow!
 This is not a yet-another-standard or format!
 It is POSH (plain ol' semantic HTML) and RDF, right off W3C specs.
-* No external server required.
-Works on your local machine.
+* No server required.
+Works on local machine.
 * No installation.
 Open up index.html in your browser and edit.
 Or jump start by copying an example document.
 * No account creation.
 This is not a for-profit third-party service or software.
 * No out of band tooling required.
 Your Web browser is the only requirement.
-* Documents are intended to be human and machine-friendly (RDF, microformats) i.e., they can be used on screen devices as well as be printed.
+* Documents are human and machine-friendly (RDF, microformats) i.e., they can be used on screen devices as well as be printed.
-* Currently using and will try to stick to Apache License and CC0
+* Using Apache License and CC0, and compatibilies where necessary.

 The example documents in this repository were originally published at: